mviereck/x11docker/README.md

 # x11docker: Run GUI applications in docker ![x11docker logo](/../screenshots/x11docker_klein.jpeg?raw=true "Optional Title")
 ## Avoiding X security leaks and hardening container security

+Running graphical applications or desktop environments in docker images is effectively similar to a snapshot of a virtual machine that is always set back to it origin state.
+Advantage: It uses much less resources than a virtual machine, and it is easier to share host resources like hardware acceleration.
  - Avoids X security leaks by running [additional X servers](#x-servers-and-wayland-compositors-to-choose-from).
  - Improves container [security](#security):
    - Restricts container capabilities to bare minimum.